yzhao062/pyod/README.rst

 `An Awesome Tutorial to Learn Outlier Detection in Python using PyOD Library <https://www.analyticsvidhya.com/blog/2019/02/outlier-detection-python-pyod/>`_ is available on **Analytics Vidhya**.

 `"examples/knn_example.py" <https://github.com/yzhao062/pyod/blob/master/examples/knn_example.py>`_
 demonstrates the basic APIs of PyOD using kNN detector.

-See **examples directory** for more demos.
-More detailed instruction of running examples can be found at `examples. <https://github.com/yzhao062/pyod/blob/master/examples>`_
+See `examples directory <https://github.com/yzhao062/pyod/blob/master/examples>`_ for more demos and more detailed instructions.
-**It is noted the APIs for other algorithms are similar**.
+**It is noted the APIs for other algorithms are consistent/similar**.

 #.
 Initialize a kNN detector, fit the model, and make the prediction.